 In the real world, where this will show up in a tent is if you get a hole or slight tear in the fabric.
 This can happen for many reasons like a branch falling, an excited dog, a bear..... the ripstop is supposed to stop the tear from ripping further (think ripping a sheet).

 A non ripstop fabric, or a cheap ripstop knock off will just tear.
-This is not something you do not want happening if you are on an extended trip.
+This is not something you want happening on an extended trip.

 A good ripstop adds strength but beware of knock offs.

 What are the different types of Nylon like Nylon 6 or Nylon 6.6 ?

 Basically there is Nylon 6, Nylon 6.6 , Robic Nylon and Cordura Nylon which is a nylon 6.6 "high tenacity nylon".
 Nylon 6 is the least expensive and weakest but still stronger than Polyester.
 Robic nylon is an improvement in strength and abrasion but it is still not as good as nylon 6.6.
 Nylon 6.6 is considered "high tenacity nylon" and offers far better strength and tear resistance than Nylon 6.

 Cordura Nylon (based on nylon 6.6) in our usage and testing performs a bit different than Nylon 6.6.
 The differences are subtle and are in how they tear.
 In our opinion, Cordura Nylon resists tearing better than Nylon 6.6.
 We suspect the difference is that Cordura looks like it uses an overlapped long fiber where some of the generic nylon 6.6 seem to tear far more cleanly when forced.
 For us, we decide to use fabric from a trusted source like Cordura with a long track record of durable fabrics.